 You must follow the local rules while you are in each park or forest.
 Check regulations for each area you will visit regarding pets, food storage, camping and campfire restrictions, stay limits, smaller group size limits for off trail routes.
 No pets in National Parks.

-Trips ending at Mt Whitney (Whitney Portal- Inyo National Forest) must be identified in your Sierra NF permit or going over Donahue Pass a Yosemite National Park permit must be obtained specifically for that trip.
+Trips ending at Mt Whitney (Whitney Portal- Inyo National Forest) must be identified in your Sierra NF permit.

 A $6.00 non-refundable reservation fee is required for each permit reservation.